YieldRay/dler/README.md

     maxDuration?: number;
     // we use lowerCamelCase to avoid naming conflicts with `RequestInit`
-    // using this option, you cannot set option `signal` as this option is just a wrapper of `signal` checkOK?: boolean;
+    // using this option, you cannot set option `signal` as this option is just a wrapper of `signal` uncheckOK?: boolean;
-    // check `response.ok` before writing to file
+    // do not check `response.ok` before writing to file
-    // if is not ok, an error will be thrown attachmentFirst?: boolean;
+    // if is not set, an error will be thrown when response is not ok streamOptions?: Parameters<typeof createWriteStream>[1];
-    // use attachment field specified in `Content-Disposition` first, if exists streamOptions?: Parameters<typeof createWriteStream>[1];
     // the options object for `createWriteStream()` function, if needed onProgress?: (receivedLength?: number, totalLength?: number) => void;